jdcloudcom/en/documentation/Elastic-Compute/Function-Service/FAQ.md

 **6. Whether Function supports the version control?**

 Function supports the version control.
 By default, each function has code that is unique to the latest (LATEST) version.
-The function client can invoke a particular version or get the latest implementation, please refer to [Version Management](Operation-Guide/version.md).
+The function client can call a particular version or get the latest implementation, please refer to [Version Management](Operation-Guide/version.md).

 **7. How long does Function take to execute？**

-Execution of synchronization invokes to a function must be completed within 300 seconds.
+Execution of synchronization calls to a function must be completed within 300 seconds.
 The default time-out is 3 seconds, the time-out event can be set to any value between 3 and 300 seconds, and if the time is out, function will terminate execution.